matteo-grimaldi/knative-intro-tutorial/README.md

 ## Preparation

-### Provision and login into the environment
+Provision and login into the environment

-developer-sandbox

-Install OpenShift Serverless from OperatorHub
+### Install OpenShift Serverless and Knative CLI

 - From the administrator perspective, Operator -> OperatorHub.
 - In the quicksearch input form, type "Serveless".